What Local Offices Can I Run for?

 With the website pictured, you can use the Government tab to find the town officials and links to all the boards and committees active in the town.

 Directories sometimes even provide the dates for the end of current local officials’ terms.
-Below is a screenshot from a town website showing the current elected officials, their phone numbers (censored), their email addresses (censored), and their term-end dates.
+Below is a screenshot from a town website showing the current elected officials, their phone numbers, email addresses, and term-end dates.

 a screenshot from a town website showing the current elected officials